 Want to introduce color and pattern to your bathroom walls?
 Picking a bathroom tile design with a warm color scheme – like this cream and blue combo – will make the space feel welcoming; sticking to very plain finishes (whether towels, bathroom window treatments or flooring) and sleek lines elsewhere in the room will help it feel as big as possible, too.

 13. Make metro tiles work harder

 Metro tiles are forever fashionable, but you need to try a little harder with them to ensure that your bathroom isn't just another metro tiled bathroom.
 How?
-Choose a coloured tile and play around with grout colours too, while you could enhance the area furthermore by lining it with another bolder colour.
+Choose a colored tile and play around with grout colors too, while you could enhance the area furthermore by lining it with another bolder colour.
 The strong horizontal lines here against the gorgeous, borderline avocado green metro tile create a really interesting take, on a classic look.

 14. Choose a unique bathroom tile shape

 The pointed edges add a subtle twist and create a smooth finish on this bathroom wall, and we love the deep blue color.
 We reckon it'd look even better with a contrasting tile thrown in here and there – a simple white or paler blue, maybe.

 Want to introduce dark tiles while keeping the bathroom as light, bright and spacious feeling as possible?
 This is the perfect tile combo: dark bathroom floor tiles and pale-colored bathroom wall tiles.

 16. Pick an all-over tile in a shower room